-Substitute House Bill No. 7139, effective October 1, 2025, introduces significant amendments to the regulations governing state marshals in Connecticut.
-Key provisions include a requirement for state marshals to carry personal liability insurance with increased minimum coverage amounts of $250,000 for individual damages and $500,000 for multiple persons, along with a renewal date of October 1 each year.
+Substitute House Bill No. 7139, also known as Public Act No. 25-78, introduces significant amendments to the responsibilities and operational standards of state marshals in Connecticut, effective October 1, 2025.
+Key provisions include a requirement for state marshals to carry personal liability insurance with increased minimum coverage amounts of $250,000 for individual damages and $500,000 for multiple persons, along with a yearly renewal date.
 The bill also modifies the timeline for remitting collected funds, allowing up to 45 days for personal checks, and establishes a State Marshal Commission to oversee professional standards, training, and the equitable assignment of restraining orders.
-Additionally, the bill introduces stricter regulations against misconduct, such as billing for unperformed work, and mandates that state marshals must be residents of the counties they serve.
+Additionally, it introduces new regulations regarding residency, minimum service fees, and fitness for duty for marshals over 72 years old, while increasing the bond amount from $10,000 to $100,000.

 JUD Joint Favorable Substitute: 6-35, 6-38, 6-38b, 6-38c, 6-38d, 6-38e, 6-39, 34-243r, 52-593a, 52-50, 52-45a, 6-38n